ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

     - Ca-carbonate , Na-bicarb (systemic alkalosis) potent
     - Ca-carbonate long term causes ***milk alkali syndrome*** -- hypercalcaemia and hyperphosphatemia with renal calcinosis and insufficiency
 - ***H2 receptor antagonist***
-    - cimetidine, ranitidine, ranitidine, nizatidine
+    - cimetidine , ranitidine, ranitidine, nizatidine
     - Structural homology to histamine
     - Inhibition of basal and stimulated secretion is similar for all
     - Similar ulcer healing effect for all
     - Use for ***active ulcer*** with h pylori antibiotics for **4-6 weeks**
     - Cimetidine
         - first
         - Weak antiandrogenic action causing reversible Gynecomastia and impotence
-        - P450 -- monitor with warfarin, phenyo
+        - P450 -- monitor with warfarin, phenytoin, theophylline (also with ranitidine)
+        - Confusion
+        - Elevated transaminases, creatinine, prolactin
+    - Other 3 more potent
+    - Give at bedtime for preventing ulcer (earlier used before PPIs)
+    - Tolerance may develop
+    - Rarely
+        - pancytopenia
+        - Neutropenia
+        - Anemia
+        - Thrombocytopenia
+    - Ranitidine and nizatidine off market due to ***NDMA*** contamination which is carcinogenic
+- ***PPIs***
+    -